Jack Hargreaves (rower): Club and state rowing

 Raised in Nyngan in country New South Wales, Hargreaves was educated at St Joseph's College Hunters Hill where he took up rowing.
 His senior club rowing has been from the Sydney University Boat Club.

 Hargreaves' first state representation for New South Wales came in 2013 when he was selected in the New South Wales youth eight to contest the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
-From 2014 to 2022 Hargreaves was selected in the New South Wales men's senior eight to contest the King's Cup at the Interstate Regatta.
-He crewed those King's Cup victories for New South Wales in 2014, 2017, 2018, 2019 and 2022.
+From 2014 to 2023 Hargreaves was selected in the New South Wales men's senior eight to contest the King's Cup at the Interstate Regatta.
+He crewed those King's Cup victories for New South Wales in 2014, 2017, 2018, 2019, 2022 and 2023.

 He has contested national championship titles at the Australian Rowing Championships on a number of occasions.
 In SUBC colours he placed second in the open men's single scull title in 2018.
 At the New South Wales State Championships in February 2020 he won the men's elite single sculls title and together with Jack O'Brien, won the men's elite pair.
 In 2021 with his national training centre crewmates he won the Australian championship title in the coxless four.
+He won the open men's national single scull title at the 2022 Australian Rowing Championships and contested that same event for a third placing in 2023.
+At the 2023 Australian Rowing Championships he won the open coxless four national title in an all SUBC crew.

 International representative rowing

 Hargreaves made his Australian representative debut in the men's eight which raced at the World Rowing Cup I in Sydney in 2013.
 Later than year he competed in the eight at the 2013 World Rowing U23 Championships in Linz, Austria.
 The U23 eight finished in overall tenth place.
 In 2014 he rowed in a coxless pair at the WRC III in Lucerne before contesting the World Rowing U23 Championships in Varese in the pair with Nicholas Wheatley and taking a silver medal.
-He continued to partner with Wheatley into 2015 and they raced at two World Rowing Cups in Europe before competing at the 2015 World Rowing U23 Championships in Aiguebelette and finishing in overall sixth place.
+He continued to partner with Wheatley into 2015 and they raced at two World Rowing Cups in Europe, then at 2015 World Rowing U23 Championships in Plovdiv where they won silver before competing at the 2015 World Rowing U23 Championships in Aiguebelette and finishing in overall sixth place.